 Hope looked at two British players at this year’s Wimbledon to see how their chances might be affected.

-In the men’s tournament, Kyle Edmund (now ranked 18th by the ATP tour) won 67.5 per cent of his points on serve on grass in 2017, putting him in the “good on serve” category for men.
-The current scoring system will work against him by three per cent in the early rounds, when he would likely be favourite to win, but the current system gives him a boost of four per cent to five per cent “if he gets through to later rounds when he is more likely to meet a player who is strong or exceptional on serve,” says Hope.
+In the men’s tournament, Kyle Edmund (now ranked 18th by the ATP tour) won 67.5% of his points on serve on grass in 2017, putting him in the “good on serve” category for men.
+The current scoring system will work against him by 3% in the early rounds, when he would likely be favourite to win, but the current system gives him a boost of 4% to 5% “if he gets through to later rounds when he is more likely to meet a player who is strong or exceptional on serve,” says Hope.

-Likewise, Johanna Konta (ranked 22nd by the Women’s Tennis Association) won 63 per cent of her points on serve last year, and will probably win more on Wimbledon’s grass, which puts her in the “strong on serve” category for women.
-She is, therefore, one per cent to 1.5 per cent less likely to win in early rounds against lesser opponents under the current system compared to points-based scoring, but gets a three per cent boost if she gets to later rounds where she is more likely to meet a player who is exceptional on serve.
+Likewise, Johanna Konta (ranked 22nd by the Women’s Tennis Association) won 63% of her points on serve last year, and will probably win more on Wimbledon’s grass, which puts her in the “strong on serve” category for women.
+She is, therefore, 1% to 1.5% less likely to win in early rounds against lesser opponents under the current system compared to points-based scoring, but gets a 3% boost if she gets to later rounds where she is more likely to meet a player who is exceptional on serve.